LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ### Insulin Model

-The `Insulin Model`, child or adult, is only used with "rapid acting" `Insulin Type` in your pump setting.
+The `Insulin Model`, child or adult, is only used with "rapid acting" `Insulin Type`.

+* `Insulin Model` is entered under Therapy Settings
+* `Insulin Type` is entered under pump settings, refer to [Insulin Type](add-pump.md#insulin-type)

 Loop selects a specific insulin action model based on `Insulin Model` and `Insulin Type`.
 If you add a pump, the `Insulin Type` is explicitly requested.
-If a pump is already added, as happens when you build this version over Loop 2.2.x, be sure to check the [`Insulin Type`](add-pump.md#insulin-type) under the pump settings.
+If a pump is already added, as happens when you build this version over Loop 2.2.x, be sure to check the [Insulin Type](add-pump.md#insulin-type) under the pump settings.

 An Insulin Model selection must be entered during onboarding regardless of the type of insulin you use in your pump.

-* The Loop models used for "rapid acting" insulins, e.g., Novolog, Humalog or Apidra, do not distinguish between brands.
-However, a different model is available for Adult or Child.
+* The Loop model used for "rapid acting" insulins, e.g., Novolog, Humalog or Apidra, do not distinguish between brands; however, a different model is available for Adult or Child
-* The Loop models for "ultra rapid" insulins such as Fiasp or Lyumjev, each have their own model.
+* The Loop model for "ultra rapid" insulins such as Fiasp or Lyumjev, each have their own model
-    * There is no differentiation between Adult and Child, at this time.
+    * There is no differentiation between Adult and Child, at this time
-    * Therapy Settings Insulin selection is not used for "ultra rapid" insulins.
+    * Therapy Settings `Insulin Model` selection is not used for "ultra rapid" insulins

 ### Carb Ratios